« Seen On The Streets of Chicago | Main | Seen on the Street of Cleveland, Ohio »

 107 NW 5th

-Downstairs it's full of up-to-the-minute Japanese toys, video rentals, candy and magazines.
-Upstairs at Compound the art gallery hosts national up and comers, with a select array of books, prints, and arty items.
+candy and magazines.
+Upstairs at Compound the art gallery hosts national up and

-Reading Frenzy
+/>Reading Frenzy

 921 SW Oak

-Amazing zine shop on downtowns' "indie alley", all the other spots on this block are worth a visit too.
+downtowns’ “indie alley”, all the other spots on this block are worth a visit

 Fabric Depot